-The operating objectives for Mr. Chandrashekar for 2017 are as follows:
+The operating objectives for Mr. Chandrashekar for 2018 were as follows:

-- Meet/exceed growth rate of gross profit of certain competitors - Make progress towards transformation initiatives - Develop diverse leadership that strengthens our capabilities - Drive continuing transformation of IT operating model and platform to enhance governance and accelerate business performance

-- Enhance the Company's ability to identify and execute digital and analytics projects - Accelerate the development of the Experis brand, achieving operational and strategic plan objectives
+- Meet/exceed growth rate of gross profit of certain competitors - Make progress towards transformation initiatives - Drive execution of technology initiatives - Accelerate the development of the Experis brand, achieving operational and strategic plan objectives objectives.
+Based on these accomplishments, the Committee determined to pay the 2018 award to Mr. Chandrashekar as follows:

-The Committee determined that Mr. Chandrashekar earned a cash incentive award for 2017 between target and outstanding for both EPS and ROIC and between target and outstanding for AOUP.
-The Committee also approved an incentive award for Mr. Chandrashekar based on its determination of the level of performance towards achievement of his operating objectives.
-Based on these accomplishments, the Committee determined to pay the 2017 award to Mr. Chandrashekar as follows:
+The Committee determined that Mr. Chandrashekar earned a cash incentive award between threshold and target for both EPS and ROIC and at outstanding for AOUP.
+The Committee also approved an incentive award for Mr. Chandrashekar based on its determination of the level of performance towards achievement of his operating

-Target Award(1) Actual Award(1)
+Target Award(1) Actual Award al Award(1)

-EVP, Operational Excellence and IT, and President, Asia
+EVP, Operational Excellence and IT, and President, Asia Pacific

-Pacific Middle East \$470,887 \$653,967
+Middle East \$ 470,887 \$ 578,124